TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          (table name)

    Description
-         *[Must be set, there is no type “inline” without a foreign table]* The table name of the child records is defined here.
+         *[Must be set, there is no type "inline" without a foreign table]* The table name of the child records is defined here.
 The table must be configured in $TCA.